marko-js/marko/README.md

 ## Binding Behavior

-Using the bindings for Raptor Templates, you can bind a widget to a rendered DOM element using the custom `w-bind` attribute as shown in the following sample template:
+Using the bindings for Marko, you can bind a widget to a rendered DOM element using the custom `w-bind` attribute as shown in the following sample template:

 ```html
 <div class="my-component" w-bind="./widget">